Namboku Line (Tokyo Metro): Future plans

 On 28 January 2022, Tokyo Metro announced that a 2.5 km spur line from Shirokane-takanawa to Shinagawa would be built.
 The extension is expected to cost and scheduled to begin revenue service in the mid-2030s.
-It is intended to increase connections to and from the Chūō Shinkansen, which is scheduled to open for service in 2027.
+It is intended to increase connections to and from the Chūō Shinkansen, which is scheduled to open for service as early as 2035.